MicrosoftDocs/windows-ai-docs/docs/windows-ml/tutorials/pytorch-convert-model.md

 ---
-title: Convert your PyTorch model to ONNX
+title: Convert your PyTorch training model to ONNX
-description: Convert your PyTorch model to the ONNX model format, to integrate with a Windows ML app ms.date: 3/25/2021 ms.topic: article
+description: How to Convert your PyTorch model to the ONNX model format, to integrate with a Windows ML app ms.date: 3/25/2021 ms.topic: article
 keywords: windows 10, uwp, windows machine learning, winml, windows ML, tutorials, pytorch
 ---

-# Convert your PyTorch model to ONNX
+# Convert your PyTorch training model to ONNX

 In the [previous stage of this tutorial](pytorch-train-model.md), we used PyTorch to create our machine learning model.
 However, that model is a `.pth` file.
 To be able to integrate it with Windows ML app, you'll need to convert the model to ONNX format.